The Kingston Woman of the Year Award celebrates the outstanding contribution that women in Kingston make to industry, community and society.

 Nominees of this award are women who are leaders in their field, who inspire others and who make a difference to our community through their exceptional professional or personal achievements.

-The Award will be presented at Kingston’s International Women’s Day ceremony hosted on Friday 6 March 2020.
+The Award is presented at Kingston’s International Women’s Day ceremony.

 Nominees for 2020

 All 18 nominees have demonstrated excellence, commitment to the community, have inspired others and have multiple achievements that extend beyond this very brief summary.